medmorales/medmorales/README.md

 - 👋 Hi, I’m @medmorales
 - 👀 I’m interested in data science.
 - 🌱 I’m currently learning data analytics.
-- 📫 You can reach me at medmorales@ucdavis.edu
+- 📫 You can reach me at miedmorales@gmail.com

 <!---
 medmorales/medmorales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.